-Science education professionals, who include researchers and practitioners and graduate students, are dedicated to advancing the teaching and learning of science in all classrooms-formal, informal, and global.
-We have a responsibility to advance the knowledge of science education research, practice and policy.
-Science education research professionals should regard the tutelage of our graduate students and early career faculty as a trust conferred by the organization for the promotion of these individual's learning and professional development.
+Science education professionals have a responsibility to use research practice and policy to advance NARST members' understanding of the teaching and learning of science in all learning contexts-formal, informal, local, and global-through research, practice, and policy.
+They adhere to the highest scholarly and professional standards within their field of expertise and accept responsibility for adherence to those standards.
+Science education professionals should regard the tutelage of graduate students and early career faculty as a trust conferred by the organization for which they work, as well as NARST, for the promotion of these individuals' learning and professional development.